argoproj/argo-cd/docs/getting_started/first_steps.md

 Then the Argo CD service will get its own separate IP address and optionally a DNS name if you have this option setup.

 If you use this method in a permanent manner, beware of the cost impact.
 A load balancer is usually priced separately on most cloud providers.
 Make sure you understand the cost implications of this method.
 An ingress is almost always a cost-effective method if you have multiple services in a single cluster.

-!!! warning
-    While this method is very easy to execute, we suggest you only use it for local clusters, product demos and proof-of-concept scenarios.
-It also opens your Argo CD installation to the whole world.
-Make sure that you  have a firewall and/or extra security constraints and know how users will access Argo CD.

 ### Using Port forwarding